Suggested Workflow to Avoid SVN Conflicts

 Person A doesn’t commit their work regularly.
 While they are working on their local

-copy over a period of days or weeks, the LEMDO Team makes a change across the repository
+copy over a period of days or weeks, the LEMDO team makes a change across the repository

 or someone fixes an error in Person A’s most recently committed file, or Person B